AbstractAvival/Space_Invaders/README.md

 ## Controls
-Arrow keys to move around, Enter to select an option, 'S' to shoot.
+Arrow keys to move player and menu option selector around, Enter to select an option, 'S' to shoot.

 ## Future Work